OcelotBabou/Quartz/content/2-The World/Regions/Locations/Poraals Bluff.md

 **Visitors' Experience:**

 Visiting Poraal's Bluff is an awe-inspiring but perilous endeavor.
 The view of the endless storm and the crashing waves is both terrifying and mesmerizing.
-The rugged cliffs offer vantage points where visitors can safely observe the fury of the elements.
+The rugged cliffs offer vantage points where visitors can observe the fury of the elements.
 However, the area is not recommended for the faint-hearted or unprepared, as the unpredictable weather and dangerous terrain pose significant risks.
 For those that wish to view it from the sea, such recklessness is forbidden, as the locals of Portum consider such a task a waste of a boat.